wandersick/aerozoom/Readme.txt

-                     [ AeroZoom 3.3 with AeroSnip ]
+                         [ AeroZoom 4.0 beta 1 ]

-        The smooth wheel-zooming and snipping mouse-enhancing panel
+             The smooth wheel-zooming mouse-enhancing panel

   #  AeroZoom enhances upon the smooth Magnifier in Windows 7 to magnify
-     as Apple Mac OS does, as well as turning any mouse into a HTPC/ presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.
+     as Apple Mac OS X does, as well as turning any mouse into a HTPC/ presentation mouse, where wheel-zooming and positioning becomes a breeze without a keyboard.

-  #  Version 3 features AeroSnip (enhanced Snipping Tool), Elastic Zoom,
+  #  Version 3 and up feature AeroSnip (enhanced Snipping Tool), Elastic
-     ZoomIt Panel, Custom Hotkeys, support for Windows 7 Standard User accounts w/o UAC, or partially with UAC, Vista and XP.
+     Zoom, ZoomIt Panel, Custom Hotkeys

+  #  Support for Windows 10, 8.1, 8, 7; partial support for Vista and XP.

-  #  See bottom for what's updated in latest version 3.3.
+  #  See bottom for what's updated in latest version.

      [ AeroZoom Panel ]